-Here, the type $\alpha$ cont describes a continuation for a value of type $\alpha$ .
-In our introductory example, $\alpha$ would be INTEGER.
+Here, the type α cont describes a continuation for a value of type α .
+In our introductory example, α would be INTEGER.
 The two main operations on continuations are:

-• callcc, which is short for 'call with current continuation'. callcc takes a single argument f of type $\alpha$ cont $\rightarrow \alpha$ .
+• callcc, which is short for 'call with current continuation'. callcc takes a single argument f of type α cont $\rightarrow \alpha$.
 Here, f is a function that receives the current continuation, meaning the continuation c of what happens to the return value of callcc (f).
 We can return from callcc (f) in two ways:

-&lt;sup>1There are a few limitations in practice, such as e.g. C++' const\expr or Ada and Mystery's subrange type bounds.
+1There are a few limitations in practice, such as e.g. C++' const_expr or Ada and Mystery's subrange type bounds.

 - 1. By evaluating f(c), where c is the 'current continuation' around callcc (f).
 In this case, the return value of f(c) also becomes the return value of callcc(f). - 2.
 After starting to evaluate f(c), by throwing the current continuation c from any point in the program.
-To do so, we rely on the second operation: - throw, which throws a continuation (analogously to raising an exception). throw has the type meaning that it takes two parameters: a continuation that expects a value of type $\alpha$ , and a value of type $\alpha$ to plug into that continuation. throw claims to return type $\beta$ ; however, throw never actually returns anything, since it jumps to a different place in the program.
-Thus, the type $\beta$ here only serves to tell the type checker that 'whatever type you want is fine'.
+To do so, we rely on the second operation: - throw, which throws a continuation (analogously to raising an exception). throw has the type meaning that it takes two parameters: a continuation that expects a value of type α , and a value of type α to plug into that continuation. throw claims to return type β ; however, throw never actually returns anything, since it jumps to a different place in the program.
+Thus, the type β here only serves to tell the type checker that 'whatever type you want is fine'.

 '''

-throw: \alpha \operatorname{cont} \rightarrow \alpha \rightarrow \beta
+\texttt{throw}: \alpha \; \texttt{cont} \to \alpha \to \beta

 '''